11 Tribesmen members involved in a 'mass brawl' outside Christchurch court sentenced

 She said he had recently had a judge-alone trial on a driving matter where sentencing was based on his anxiety.
 She also accepted that home detention would be a starting point for his involvement.

-Judge Lynch said while the brawl was "explosive" and "lawless" occurring outside a place where the law is upheld, it was clear that it wasn't planned.
+Judge Lynch said while the brawl was "explosive" and "lawless" occurring outside a place where the law is upheld, it was clear that it wasn't planned and there were no weapons involved.

 "Two gangs fought which is what rival gangs do from time to time."